ReeceHarding/greg/docs/checklist.md

 - **For live sessions: share Zoom links ONLY - no embedded video conferencing**

 ## Firebase Setup
-- **See [Firebase Setup Documentation](./firebase.md) for complete Firebase configuration, data schema, security rules, and implementation details**
+- **See [Firebase Setup Documentation](./firebase.md) for complete Firebase configuration, data schema, security rules, and implementation details** ✅

 ## Core Platform Architecture

 - [ ] Create a single page application using React that integrates Firebase services and third-party APIs to serve as the foundation for the AI Summer Camp platform
   - [ ] Set up the React application with proper routing to handle student dashboard, admin dashboard, and landing page navigation
-  - [ ] Configure Firebase project with authentication, Firestore database, Storage, and Cloud Functions services
+  - [x] Configure Firebase project with authentication, Firestore database, Storage, and Cloud Functions services
   - [ ] Implement role-based access control with exactly two roles: "student" and "admin" (where admin includes instructor privileges)
   - [ ] Design and implement a modern, sleek UI with consistent design patterns across all platform components